 Cash flow can be the key to financial success.
 Your clients want accessible cash to put back into their business, increase their investments, purchase real estate or any other number of purposes.

 That’s why an Immediate Financing Arrangement (IFA) can sometimes seem too good to be true.
 While not a mass market strategy, an IFA can be an excellent solution for the right client.
-These are clients who can afford to pay the premiums on a permanent life insurance contract but prefer unhindered access to their cash flow.
-Typically, once clients pay the premiums out of their own resources, a lot of money is no longer accessible.
-With an IFA, once the policy is in force, they can borrow back up to 100% of the premium amount each year.
+These are clients who are able to afford the premiums on a permanent life insurance contract but prefer unhindered access to their cash flow.
+With an IFA, once the policy is in force, they can borrow an amount equivalent to 100% of the CSV.
+IFA clients can use the credit facility to fund an operating business, purchase real estate or invest in a non-registered investment portfolio.

 Some clients can have a hard time grasping the concept, as can their accountants and lawyers.
 So it’s important for advisors to present this financial approach in the right way.